RULES REGARDING THE PAYMENT OF FEE

 - In case a student is expelled from the college for serious misconduct or repeated misbehavior, her T.C. will be sent to the Registrar of the University and the matter will be reported to her parent or guardian.

 - Every student should collect her T.C. at the end of her course and produce it when admitted to the next course.
-T.C. will be issued only against the surrender of identity card.
+T.C. will be issued only against the surrender of the identity card.

 - Principal is the ultimate disciplinary authority in the college.